This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Exonucleases”.

 2. How many approaches are there which can be used for exonucleolytic activity in double stranded DNA molecules?

 Explanation: There are 2 approaches which can be used to carry out exonucleolytic activity in double stranded DNA.
-The two approaches which are used are separation of both the strands together and separation of both the strands separately.
+The two approaches which are used as a separation of both the strands together and separation of both the strands separately.

 3. What is the mode of action of exonuclease III?